 (setq inhibit-splash-screen t) (require 'bookmark) (bookmark-bmenu-list) (switch-to-buffer "*Bookmark List*")

-The default location is controlled by the variable bookmark-default-file.
+The default bookmark file path is stored in the variable bookmark-default-file.
 Alt+x

 describe-variable 【Ctrl+h v】 to see its value.